rhondabacher/Trendy/README.md

 install_github("rhondabacher/Trendy/package/Trendy")

-## Trendy R/Shiny
+## Trendy R/Shiny Visualization

 Trendy R/Shiny assumes you have already run the trendy() function in the Trendy package and saved the output as an .RData object (by setting Save.Object = TRUE).
 The app allows you to extract lists of genes/features according to any pattern of interest.
 The patten of interest can also be extracted after a given condition (time-point) via the delay option.
+The Shiny application also enables the trend and breakpoints of each gene to be explored and visualized.

 ####  Required packages to install: